VoQuocThang/Connect-C-sharp-to-SQL-Server/README.md

 # Connect-C-sharp-to-SQL-Server
 Step to step how to connect C# to SQL Server.

-***Use System.Data as a library supports for Database Management
+Use System.Data as a library supports for Database Management

-**1. HOW TO CONNECT?
+1. HOW TO CONNECT?
 - Create a variable that has 'SqlConnection' type
 - Use a string (URL) to contain information of the connection.
   URL includes :  + Data Source: Name of server